James Heneage

-James Heneage (born 31 October 1957) is a British historical fiction writer, and the co-founder of the Ottakar’s bookshop chain and the Chalke Valley History Festival.
+James Heneage (born 31 October 1957) is a British writer, and literary festival entrepreneur.
+He was the co-founder of the Ottakar’s bookshop chain, the Chalke Valley History Festival and the Kardamyli Festival in the Greek Peloponnese.

 Career

-Educated at Worth School, Heneage fronted a rock band as lead singer before being commissioned into the Grenadier Guards where he served a short-service commission from 1978 to 1982.
+Educated at Worth School, Heneage joined the Grenadier Guards where he served a short-service commission from 1978 to 1982.
 Between 1982 and 1987 he worked in advertising, finishing as an Account Director for Ogilvy and Mather.

-In 1987, he founded the bookshop chain Ottakar’s which was listed on the London Stock Exchange in 1998 and grew to a chain of 142 branches, employing some 2,500 people.
+Heneage founded the bookshop chain Ottakar’s in 1987 which was listed on the London Stock Exchange in 1998 and grew to a chain of 142 branches, employing some 2,500 people.
 Despite Heneage and others attempting a management buyout, the chain was sold to the HMV Group, then owner of Waterstones, in 2006.
 Ottakar’s was well known in the book trade for the high morale and commitment of its staff, considered "more like a religious cult than a business".
 Also in 2006 he was awarded The Random House Group Award for Outstanding Contribution to Bookselling.
 "His achievement will leave an ideological and emotional imprint on this industry," said one judge.

-In 2007, he became chairman of the Cheltenham Literary Festival, leaving three years later to co-found the Chalke Valley History Festival, the largest festival devoted entirely to history in the UK, where he continued to be involved until 2018.
+In 2007, he became chairman of the Cheltenham Literary Festival, leaving three years later to co-found the Chalke Valley History Festival, where he continued to be involved until 2018.
+In 2020, he co-founded the Kardamyli Festival with his wife, Charlotte.
+The five-day festival takes place in the Greek Peloponnese every October and is devoted to the themes of history, politics and culture.
 He was a Booker Prize judge in 2008, and chaired the Costa Book Awards in 2014.

 In 2007, Heneage helped set up and direct the Prince's Rainforests Project, an initiative of the Prince of Wales to find solutions for the destruction of the world’s rainforests ahead of the Copenhagen Climate Summit of 2009.

-In 2010, Heneage became a full-time writer and has had six novels published by Quercus and its imprint Heron.
+In 2010, Heneage became a full-time writer and had five novels published by Quercus and its imprint Heron.

 Personal life

 James Heneage is married to Charlotte and they have four children.
-They live half of the year in Bowerchalke, Wiltshire, in the United Kingdom, and half in a house they built near Kardimili in the Peloponnese.
+They live most of the year in a house they built near Kardimili in the Peloponnese.
 He is a lifetime devotee of Tintin and named his bookshop chain, Ottakar's, after his favourite of the books.